Grilled Tuna Steak

 6. Frequently asked questions

 Tuna steaks are one of my favorite healthy and elegant dinners to serve my family.
-They’re a fun change from steak, but much leaner and faster to cook.
+They’re a fun alternative to steak, but leaner and faster to cook.
 I prefer to cook them on the grill or a grill pan, as they achieve a delicate char and smoky flavor that other cooking techniques can’t.
-I keep the seasonings simple (just a lemon garlic marinade) to let the mild flavor of the tuna shine.
+I keep the seasonings simple (just a lemon-garlic marinade) to let the mild flavor of the tuna shine through.

 Like my seared ahi tuna, this is the recipe I make when time is of the essence.
 I used yellowfin tuna because my fishmonger said it was fresh, but you could use almost any type of tuna.

-If you’re hungry for more grilled seafood recipes, try my grilled mahi mahi, grilled grouper, or grilled swordfish next.
+If you’re hungry for more grilled seafood recipes, try my grilled mahi mahi, grilled grouper, grilled branzino, or grilled swordfish next.

 Key Ingredients